TeemuKoivisto/sveltekit-monorepo-template/README.md

 ## How to setup

 1. Copy the template using `Use this template`
+2. Add [GH_ACTIONS_DEPLOY_KEY](https://docs.github.com/en/developers/overview/managing-deploy-keys#deploy-keys).
+Basically, run `ssh-keygen -t ed25519 -C "your_email@example.com"` and copy the public key to `Settings > Deploy keys > Add deploy key` (I named it `GH_ACTIONS_DEPLOY_KEY - public SSH key`).
+Then copy the private key to `Settings > Secrets > Actions` with name `GH_ACTIONS_DEPLOY_KEY`.
+This is required for the Github pages deployment and pushing the Changesets tags (eg `@awesome-org/types@0.1.2`) from CI
-2. Add [GH_ACTIONS_DEPLOY_KEY](https://docs.github.com/en/developers/overview/managing-deploy-keys#deploy-keys), API_URL (deployed API instance IP or URL), [DOCKER_PAT](https://docs.docker.com/docker-hub/access-tokens/) & DOCKER_USER for pushing API image to docker.io registry and optionally NPM_TOKEN if you want to publish to npm to the repo secrets `Settings > Secrets > Actions`
+3. Add also to secrets API_URL (the IP or URL of your deployed instance), [DOCKER_PAT](https://docs.docker.com/docker-hub/access-tokens/) & DOCKER_USER for pushing API image to docker.io registry and optionally NPM_TOKEN if you want to publish packages to npm
-3. Clone the repo
+4. Clone the repo
-4. Run copy & replace for `@awesome-org` using your own organization / username
+5. Run copy & replace for `@awesome-org` using your own organization / username
-5. Follow **How to run** instructions to run the app, then commit your changes preferably using https://www.conventionalcommits.org/en/v1.0.0/ This makes your CHANGELOGs much nicer
+6. Follow **How to run** instructions to run the app, then commit your changes preferably using https://www.conventionalcommits.org/en/v1.0.0/ This makes your CHANGELOGs much nicer

 ## How to run